On the Costs and Benefits of Adopting Lifelong Learning for Software Analytics -- Empirical Study on Brown Build and Risk Prediction: RQ3:

 One aspect of software analytics models that was ignored until now is the human interpretation of said models, as an updated model might convey a contradictory message to developers compared to prior versions, for example when the age of a file at one time step would correlate with higher risk, yet at the next step would correlate with lower risk.

-Hence, to analyze the relation of LL to the potential cognitive effort of changing model interpretation, we evaluate how the feature importance of LL and RFS models evolves over time.
+Hence, to analyze the relation of LL to the potential cognitive effort of changing model interpretation, we evaluate how the feature importance of models in LL and RFS setups evolves over time using the \texttt{captum}~\cite{captum} Python package.
 Feature importance is a metric that shows the strength of the learned correlation of a feature with the prediction~\cite{captum}.
-Figure~\ref{fig:feat_importance_1_2} shows how it evolves in the LL and RFS setups for the 10 features with highest sum of absolute average and variance of feature importance.

-To better observe how feature importance can change from one extreme to another, We discretize the feature importance values.
+Figure~\ref{fig:feat_importance_1_2} shows how it evolves in the LL and RFS setups for the 10 features with the highest sum of absolute average and variance of feature importance.
+To better observe how feature importance can change from one extreme to another, we discretize the feature importance values.
 Positive importance values are colored in red ($>.1\times Max$), negative importance in blue ($<-.1\times Max$) and intermediate (``Mid'') in gray, where $Max$ is the maximum absolute value of feature importance at a given time step for a given project.

-From Figure~\ref{fig:feat_importance_1_2}, we observe that, sometimes the LL setup's feature importance varies less over time than the RFS setup's (e.g., Reviewers relative experience), and other times we see the opposite (e.g., Reviewers experience).
-In order to quantify this observation, Table~\ref{tab:feat_perc} provides the percentage of features that have a larger feature importance variance, is computed as $\frac{1}{|F|}\sum_{i\in F} (f_i - mean(F))^2$, with $F$ the vector of feature importance across time steps.
+From Figure~\ref{fig:feat_importance_1_2}, we observe that sometimes the LL setup's feature importance varies less over time than the RFS setup's (e.g., Reviewers relative experience), while at other times we see the opposite (e.g., Reviewers experience).
+In order to quantify this observation, Table~\ref{tab:feat_perc} provides the percentage of features that have a larger feature importance variance, calculated as $\frac{1}{|F|}\sum_{i\in F} (f_i - mean(F))^2$, with $F$ the vector of feature importance across time steps.
 The LL setup has +6\% to +58\% more features with higher variation than RFS for Risk\_1\&2\&3, while 40\% less for Risk\_4.
-However, when looking at the discretized feature importance values (using +.5, 0. and -.5 values $f_i$ for Pos, Mid, Neg, respectively), only Risk\_1 has a higher percentage of features varying more in the LL setup (+6\%), while the other projects show the opposite (from +24\% to +52\% for RFS).
+However, when looking at the discretized feature importance values (using +.1, 0. and -.1 values $f_i$ for Pos, Mid, Neg, respectively), only Risk\_1 has a higher percentage of features varying more in the LL setup (+6\%), while the other projects show the opposite (from +24\% to +52\% for RFS).
 This confirms our observations of LL vs. RFS in Figure~\ref{fig:feat_importance_1_2}.